 It's said that the first world war was truly the first modern war.
 Poison gas, tanks, air combat, the machine gun -- they were all gleefully experimented with during those years of trench horror.
 But the classics were used as well, the old standby of thick metal cylinder, a charge of gunpowder, and a nasty surprise, never really going out of style.
 But as this was a modern war, the classic cannon got a big -- a very big -- upgrade as well.

-It's odd that such a phallic monster got a woman's name, but the always-romantic Krupp engineers did just that: smashing champagne over the 17-inch-caliber gun, they christened it after their boss's -- possibly zaftig -- daughter.
+It's odd that such a monster got a woman's name, but the always-romantic Krupp engineers did just that: smashing champagne over the 17-inch-caliber gun, they christened it after their boss's -- possibly zaftig -- daughter.
 Big Bertha, or more accurately "Fat Bertha" was a hit with the German military, showing the Belgians at Liège, Namur and Antwerp, and the French at Maubeuge who had the really big one.

 (image courtesy of C. Luzent, les Canons de l'Apocalypse)